ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 return __proto.[[Get]](P)

-Note, because of [[Get]] method in one of cases can return undefined, checks on variable presence, like the following are possible:
+Note, since the [[Get]] method in one of cases can return undefined, checks on variable presence, like the following are possible:

 if (window.someObject) {